MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keexpandkernelstackandcallout.md

 ## -returns

-<b>KeExpandKernelStackAndCallout</b> returns STATUS_SUCCESS if the operation succeeds or an appropriate NTSTATUS value if the operation fails.
+Returns success if the stack allocation is successful and the callout has been called.
+Otherwise, returns a failure status.